CARV-ICS-FORTH/knot/README.md

 ## Running locally

+To start working on Karvdash, you need a local Kubernetes environment, like Docker Desktop for macOS, with a running ingress controller and a local Docker registry.
+Check in the `kubernetes/docker-desktop` folder for help on how to deploy these.

-To start working on Karvdash, first create the Python environment:
+Then, create the Python environment:
 ```
 python3 -m venv venv
 source venv/bin/activate